Path constrained unbalanced optimal transport: The constrained Wasserstein-Fisher-Rao distance

 \subsection{Geometric aspects of the constrained WFR distance}

-Finally, we will study geometric aspects of the proposed constrained UOT model; namely, we aim to extend Otto's Riemannian submersion from optimal transport to our situation: a classical result~\cite{OttoPic} in (balanced) optimal transport asserts that the flat $L^2$-metric on the group of diffeomorphisms of $\Omega$ descends to a Riemannian metric on the space of probability densities, whose geodesic distance function is exactly the Wasserstein distance.
-The simple nature of the geometry of the $L^2$-metric -- geodesics are given by straight lines -- gives rise to a beautiful geometric interpretation of the correspondence between the static and dynamic formulation of optimal transport.
-More recently, this picture has been extended to the unbalanced situation by Gallouet and Vialard~\cite{gallouet2018camassa}, see also~\cite{gallouet2021regularity}.
+Finally, we will study geometric aspects of the proposed constrained UOT model; namely, we aim to extend Otto's Riemannian submersion from optimal transport to the situation {of UOT with time-independent constraints}: a classical result~\cite{OttoPic} in (balanced) optimal transport asserts that the flat $L^2$-metric on the group of diffeomorphisms of $\Omega$ descends to a Riemannian metric on the space of probability densities, whose geodesic distance function is exactly the Wasserstein distance.
+The simple nature of the geometry of the $L^2$-metric -- geodesics are given by straight lines -- gives rise to a beautiful geometric interpretation of the correspondence between the static and dynamic formulation of optimal transport{; see also~\cite{klas2017geometry} for an expository presentation of the geometric description of OT.} More recently, this picture has been extended to the unbalanced situation by Gallouet and Vialard~\cite{gallouet2018camassa}, see also~\cite{gallouet2021regularity}.
 Before we describe the extension of this geometric interpretation to the constrained model of the present article, we will briefly recall the constructions for the unconstrained situations.
 In the following, we will restrict ourselves to the category of smooth functions (densities, resp.), i.e., we consider the space of all smooth, positive densities

 where $\rho_0$ is a fixed element of $\mathcal{M}^+(\Omega)$.
-We will also consider the subset of all all smooth probability densities,
+We will also consider the subset of all smooth probability densities,

 Next we consider the group of smooth diffeomorphisms $\operatorname{Diff}(\Omega)$ and equip it with the (flat) $L^2(\rho_0)$-Riemannian metric $G^{L^2}$, i.e.,